mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 2. Provide insight into evolution and evolutionary processes

-## What are Genomes?
+## What are Digital Organisms?
 We just don't know.
 ![WHAT ARE BIRDS](https://i.imgur.com/LUSV3Kn.jpg)
-I realized in order have a better understanding of the project at hand, I needed a refresher in biology.
-The last time I had taken a biology course was _nine_ years ago.
+I realized in order have a better understanding of the project, I needed a refresher in biology.
+The last time I had taken a biology course was nine years ago.
 The only thing I distinctly remembered was that _the mitochondria was the powerhouse of the cell_.

-It was time for an evolutionary biology bootcamp.

-I familiarized myself with terms such as fitness function, selection scheme, and mutation.
-Once I had a good handle on that, I worked on understanding how MABE works.
+I put myself through an evolutionary biology bootcamp.
+Once I had a good handle on terms and definitions, I worked on understanding how MABE works.

 ![MABE Overview](https://raw.githubusercontent.com/wiki/Hintzelab/MABE/images/MABE_Overview.png)
 - **Digital organisms** contain a brain which determine how the organisms interact in their environment (or world), and a genome, which provides a blueprint for the brain.
 A collection of organisms make up a population.

 - **Archivist** is synonymous with a person who collects all data and decides what data to be stored.

-- **Optimizer** is synonmyous with a person who decides which organisms will produce the next generation.
+- **Optimizer** is synonmyous with a person who decides which organisms in a population will produce the next generation of organisms.

 - A **Group** in MABE is made up of a population of digital organisms, an optimizer, and archivist.

+#### Mutations
+Mutations can occur in genomes.
+If an organism progresses to the next generation, mutations applied to the genome introduces new genetic variation into the population.
+There are three basic mutations that can occur:
+- **Overwrite:** changes the value of a single site in the genome
+- **Insert:** inserts sites to the genome, changing the genome size and causing offsets
+- **Remove:** removes sites from the genome, changing the genome size, and causing offsets

 ## Changelogging to the rescue!
 ### My Approach